City of Alexandria

-Information presented by the Department of Real Estate Assessments (Department) regarding the income and expenses of income-producing properties is not public.
+Information presented by the Office of Real Estate Assessments (Office) regarding the income and expenses of income-producing properties is not public.
 The Board will convene in Executive Session if necessary to discuss confidential income and expense information related to the specific property.
 All written documentation related to actual income and expenses will remain confidential and are excluded from FOIA.

 Procedures during Hearings